 Yes, non-compete agreements in Oregon are legally enforceable.
-There are certain criteria that have to be met.
-If a non-compete agreement in Oregon does not meet these criteria, it might not be legally allowed.
+There are specific criteria that have to be met.
+A non-compete agreement in Oregon might not be legally allowed if it does not meet these criteria per Or.
+Rev. Stat. § 653.295.

 Reasonable Use and Exemptions

-There are no specific geographic limitations placed on a non-compete agreement in Oregon, but it cannot be overly harsh or restrictive on the employee.
-If a judge believed that the geographic limitations included in the agreement are unnecessarily harsh, the agreement could be thrown out.
+No specific geographic limitations are placed on a non-compete agreement in Oregon, but it cannot be overly harsh or restrictive on the employee.
+If a judge believed that the geographic limitations included in the agreement were unnecessarily tricky, the agreement could be thrown out.

-Use our Oregon non-compete agreement template, available in both Word and PDF formats, and make sure you include all necessary components:
+Use our Oregon non-compete agreement template, available in both Word and PDF formats, to make sure you include all necessary components: